Wood fuel

 Wood fuel (or fuelwood) is a fuel such as firewood, charcoal, chips, sheets, pellets, and sawdust.
 The particular form used depends upon factors such as source, quantity, quality and application.
 In many areas, wood is the most easily available form of fuel, requiring no tools in the case of picking up dead wood, or few tools, although as in any industry, specialized tools, such as skidders and hydraulic wood splitters, have been developed to mechanize production.
 Sawmill waste and construction industry by-products also include various forms of lumber tailings.
 About half of wood extracted from forests worldwide is used as fuelwood.

-The discovery of how to make fire for the purpose of burning wood is regarded as one of humanity's most important advances.
+Learning how to start and control fire for heating and cooking is regarded as one of humanity's most important advances.
 The use of wood as a fuel source for heating is much older than civilization and is assumed to have been used by Neanderthals.
 Today, burning of wood is the largest use of energy derived from a solid fuel biomass.
 Wood fuel can be used for cooking and heating, and occasionally for fueling steam engines and steam turbines that generate electricity.
 Wood may be used indoors in a furnace, stove, or fireplace, or outdoors in furnace, campfire, or bonfire.